marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 ## Create Default Box
 *Reference Code*: 97607751
 > [!NOTE]
 > Note that the code doesn't allow to do modifications to the geometry because it is intended to be a really default box.
 In case you want to translate, rotate or scale, you can do it in the code by applying some transformation matrix.
-In addition, the methodology that I used is not the common manual way to create the geometry, so I would recommend you to check how it's been approached.

 > [!NOTE]
 > Here you have 2 different ways to do a box: create_box_equivs and create_box_arrays.
-My recommendation is to use the box node, but if you are interested in the VEX approach, you can check both.
-The create_box_arrays is manual and the create_box_equivs is an alternative more complex and programatic way.
+My recommendation is to use the box node, but if you are interested in the VEX approach, you can check teh code.
+The create_box_arrays is a manual process and the create_box_equivs is an alternative, complex and programatic method.

 ### create_box_arrays
 > [!IMPORTANT]